English version of Turbulences interculturelles chez Air France-KLM: des employés témoignent

 1. “Things that really annoy me” – Relationship to hierarchy

 The relationship to the hierarchy, marked by a greater or lesser distance between managers and subordinates, determines a very large part of managerial practices.
 When there is a strong hierarchical distance, behavior and communication vary according to status, and therefore modes of action.
-The testimonials below are only from Dutch employees:
+The remarks below are only from Dutch employees:

 “The social culture in the Netherlands means that we tell the boss what we think.
 And here at Air France everything is arranged behind the scenes.
 And it’s very hierarchical.
 The boss is the enemy, whether it’s a good boss or a bad boss.”